apache/royale-docs/features/view-states.md

 Learn how to use View States in your app:

- * <a href="https://royale.apache.org/using-view-states-to-show-or-hide-content/" target="_blank">A tutorial on View States</a> on the Royale blog.
+ * [A tutorial on View States](https://royale.apache.org/using-view-states-to-show-or-hide-content){:target='_blank'} on the Royale blog.
- * The <a href="https://royale.apache.org/tourdejewel/" target="_blank">Tour de Jewel</a> page, which has a wealth of example of using Royale's [Jewel component set](/component-sets/jewel), has an interactive demonstration of using View States with both "includeIn" and dot notation, with downloadable code you can adapt to your app's needs.
+ * The [Tour de Jewel](https://royale.apache.org/tourdejewel){:target='_blank'} page, which has a wealth of example of using Royale's [Jewel component set](/component-sets/jewel), has an interactive demonstration of using View States with both "includeIn" and dot notation, with downloadable code you can adapt to your app's needs.